-Ultrasonic antifouling is meant to reduce fouling on underwater structures, through using small-scale acoustic cavitation to destroy and discourage attachment of algae and other single-celled organisms.
+Ultrasonic antifouling is meant to reduce fouling on underwater structures, by using small-scale acoustic cavitation to destroy and discourage attachment of algae and other single-celled organisms.

 Basically, the system generates gas bubbles in water.
-When the bubbles collapse, the local pressure should prevent marine growth.
+When the bubbles collapse, the local pressure prevents marine growth.

 POWER CONTROL: Provides specific low powered ultrasonic frequencies.

 HARD CAVITATION: High intensity (>50 W).
 High and local pressure.